Plastic Disclosure Project

 The Plastic Disclosure Project (PDP) is an organization founded to reduce the environmental impact caused by the rising use of plastics in products and packaging.
 It is listed as an entity of the Ocean Recovery Alliance, a 501(c)(3) organization in the United States.

 Similar to the Carbon Disclosure Project, the PDP encourages the measurement, disclosure, and management of plastics, as well as holding companies and individuals accountable for their use of plastics.

 Foundation

-The PDP was announced at the opening plenary session of the Clinton Global Initiative in 2010 as a preventative project that aims to address the issue of global plastic waste.
+The PDP was announced at the opening plenary session of the Clinton Global Initiative in 2010 as a preventive project that aims to address the issue of global plastic waste.

 Main goals

 The PDP specifies the following four main goals: